MicrosoftDocs/power-platform/power-platform/admin/settings-collaboration.md

 ---
 # Manage collaboration settings

-Use Collaboration settings to adjust how collaboration features work in Power Platform.
+Use collaboration settings to adjust how collaboration features work in Power Platform.

 These settings can be found in the Power Platform admin center by going to **Environments** > [select an environment] > **Settings** > **Product** > **Collaboration**.

-Make sure you have the System Administrator security role or equivalent permissions to update the Collaboration settings.
+Make sure you have the System Administrator security role or equivalent permissions to update the collaboration settings.

 **Check your security role**